ohare93/ohare93.github.io/index.md

 layout: default
 ---

-This blog is dedicated to anything and everything I find interesting, such as Learning :books:, Programming :keyboard:, Denmark :denmark:, Board Games :game_die:, and Self Improvement :+1:
+This blog is dedicated to anything and everything I find interesting, such as Learning :books:, Programming :keyboard:, Denmark :denmark:, Board Games :game_die:, and Self Improvement :+1:{% include margin.html content="If I ever eventually start posting regularly, that is!" %}

 <div class="home">